szczyglis-dev/py-gpt/README.md

 - `Blacklist for voice synthesis event descriptions (ignored events)`: Add to this list all the actions that should not be described using audio synthesis.

-- `Voice control actions blacklist`: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.
+- `Voice control action blacklist`: Disable actions in voice control; add actions to the blacklist to prevent execution through voice commands.

 **Security**